yhzhu99/CS140Projects/Project1_Threads_v1/DESIGNDOC.md

 is needed for nested donation.
 If yes, another donation case will happen in the same procedure above except the new donor is the current donee, the new donee is the lock holder whose lock blocks the current donee.
-The nested case will keep being checking iteratively untill no donee is blocked by some other thread or it reaches the highest level(LOCK_LEVEL, we defined “globally” to determine how many level we can search up to), whatever comes first.
+The nested case will keep being checking iteratively until no donee is blocked by some other thread or it reaches the highest level(LOCK_LEVEL, we defined “globally” to determine how many level we can search up to), whatever comes first.